makinenvilma/ascii-hangman/README.md

 # **ASCII Hangman game**

 Made Python Hangman game for a school project.
-I have never used Python before.
+I have never used Python before this.

 # **Author**

-Vilma Mäkinen
+Vilma Mäkinen (2022)

 # **Screenshots**